arduino-libraries/Arduino_PowerManagement/README.md

 **NOTE:** Any change to the power rails persists even if the board is disconnected from power.
 Make sure you design your solution accordingly.

+## Known limitations
+* Charging parameters cannot be changed on Nicla Vision
+* Charging is not supported on Portenta C33